salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2019-02-05-in-app-messaging.md

 When your app comes to the foreground, any messages which are valid for display will be prepared to be presented atop your application's view stack.

+## Required Methods
+In-App Messages containing buttons have associated "actions" configured by the marketer which will offer additional flexibility in using the message.

+Actions require [URL handling]({{ site.baseurl }}/sdk-implementation/implementation-urlhandling.html) to be implemented in order for In-App Messages to properly handle button action types of *Web URL*, *App URL*, *Notification Settings*, and *Location Settings*.

+Your application *must* implement [URL handling]({{ site.baseurl }}/sdk-implementation/implementation-urlhandling.html).

 ## Optional Methods

 The MobilePush SDK offers optional delegate functionality so that your application can be informed of the In-App Message display lifecycle and control aspects of the message display.